Org Export Reference Documentation

 Indicate expected borders for a given cell object.
 When non-nil,

-return value is a list of symbols among top, bottom, above,
+return value is a list of symbols among top

 respectively, the first and the last exportable rows.